Episode 306 - Church Union

 No one in the West could authorise violence on the Byzantines anymore.

+It also opened the door for Michael to attack his enemies more openly.
 His forces retook the fortress of Berat in the hills near Dorachium, which kept Charles' men confined to the coast.

 Then the Romans fought to a stalemate with the Epirates in Thessaly before an important victory at sea.
+Michael took the extraordinary step of making a foreigner head of his fleet.

-This was Licario, a Latin from Euboea who had fallen out with his compatriots.
+This was Licario, a Latin from Euboea, who had fallen out with his compatriots.

 He smashed the other Latin pirates operating in the Aegean and captured most of Euboea itself, aside from its Venetian capital.